 She was also one of the associate producers for the award-winning independent short film The Sand Box.

 She taught several subjects at Life Center Academy before leaving to teach at Trenton Central High School.
-She brings her experiences from acting, singing, directing, stage managing, dramaturgy, traveling and teaching to her tenth through twelfth-grade students.
+She brings her experiences from acting, singing, directing, stage managing, dramaturgy, traveling, and teaching to her tenth through twelfth-grade students.
 To find out more about the CTE program at TCHS, visit http://www.tchstheatre.com

 She has a passion for reading and learning, especially about cultures.
 She taught short theatre programs in Kenya, Brazil, and Costa Rica.
 The latter of which included drama therapy with former child prostitutes.
 Her international performances have included singing in Egypt and Slovakia.
 She visited and lived in Slovakia, which allowed for her to be the language editor for the first Slovak civil law book to be translated into English.
 Her research in Slovak theatre has made her one of the few Americans to be repeatedly invited to the Slovak Theatre Nova Drama Festival.